lanl/nuDustC/paper.md

 # Summary

-We introduce <span style="font-family:qcr;">nudustc++</span>, a **nu**cleating **dust** code in **C++** modeling dust grain formation, growth, and erosion in gaseous systems. <span style="font-family:qcr;">nudustc++</span> is a highly parallelizable set of code and tools for solving a system of nonlinear ordinary differential equations describing dust nucleation, growth, and erosion for user-specified grain species.
+We introduce <span style="font-family:qcr;">nudustc++</span>, a **nu**cleating **dust** code in **C++** modeling dust grain formation, growth, and erosion in gaseous systems assuming Kinetic Nucleation Theory (KNT). <span style="font-family:qcr;">nudustc++</span> is a highly parallelizable set of code and tools for solving a system of nonlinear ordinary differential equations describing dust nucleation, growth, and erosion for user-specified grain species.
 It leverages OpenMP and MPI to optimize threading and distribution on available CPUs.

 # Statement of need